EMRahman/PiOrder/README.md

 ##Features
 1. Handling of all orders using a touch based EPOS by waiters.
-   * No manual writing of order
+   * No manual writing of orders
    * No illegibility problems
-   * No manual tallying
+   * No manual tallying with a calculator
 2. Printing of kitchen tickets at the bar and kitchen:
-   * No carbon copy requiring walking!
+   * No carbon paper copy requiring walking to the kitchen!
    * We use a camera to physically see the kitchen printouts
    * We play a sound for the chefs to hear the order arrival.
 3. View how busy the kitchen is from using other Raspberry Pi cameras.
-Important for knowing the currentwaiting time for orders.
+Important for knowing the current waiting time for orders.
 4. Allow customers to order online:
+   * Frees up waiters manually taking a telephone order.
-   * Waiting time can set by waiters via the tablets and/or scheduled.
-Hangryness should not be underestimated (customers can get very angry if they are hungry and their order is late).
+   * Waiting time can set by waiters via the tablets and/or scheduled; so the customer is informed how long their order will take.
    * Customers order using a webpage.
 We use [JQuery Mobile](https://jquerymobile.com).
    * Customers can easily reload previous orders and take their time in ordering.
    * Orders arrive straight to the bar and kitchen printers.
 Optional order review page and safety valves placed for security.
-   * Frees up waiters manually taking a telephone order.
    * Receipts are emailed to the customers.

 ##Technical Overview
-A Raspberry Pi webserver is used to implement an EPOS (JavaScript/Jquery/PHP).
+   * A Raspberry Pi webserver is used to implement an EPOS (JavaScript/Jquery/PHP).

-The Pipsta printers are used to print the customer receipts or kitchen tickets (Python, Bash Scripts, SCP).
+   * The Pipsta printers are used to print the customer receipts or kitchen tickets (Python, Bash Scripts, SCP).

-Orders arriving from a website are sent to the bar and kitchen for printing (SCP).
+   * Orders arriving from a website are sent to the bar and kitchen for printing (SCP).

-The website creation is agnostic, but we've used Symfony2 & PHP.
+   * The website creation is agnostic, but we've used Symfony2 & PHP.
 Bash, Awk and Cron used for handling of the orders and current waiting time.

-No central database is used - using files is sufficient for this system.
+   * No central database is used - using files is sufficient for this system.

 ### Hardware
 1. 2 x [RP Model 2B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b)